Protecting the heart of your home: why you need to look after your boiler

 Having regular service checks by a trained engineer is one of the best things you can do to keep your boiler healthy and running efficiently.
 Alongside doing your own maintenance, it’s important to have a professional check that your boiler is safe with an annual service.

+Consider getting cover for your boiler.
 Looking after your boiler throughout the year is vital, and will extend its lifetime.
 But, should something go wrong, there’s nothing like the peace of mind of knowing that you’re covered.
-AXA and Shell Energy have partnered to offer boiler care and protection for your home.
+Read our guide on boiler cover and insurance.